Ranjana Desai

-Justice Ranjana Prakash Desai (born 30 October 1949) is a former judge of the Supreme Court of India, and the current head of the Delimitation Commission of India.
-She was previously a public prosecutor for the State of Maharashtra, and served as a judge on the Bombay High Court before her appointment from the Supreme Court.
-Following her retirement from the Supreme Court, Desai was the Chairperson of the Indian Appellate Tribunal for Electricity.
+Ranjana Prakash Desai (born 30 October 1949) is a former judge of the Supreme Court of India and the head of the Delimitation Commission of India.
+She was previously a public prosecutor for the State of Maharashtra, and served as a judge on the Bombay High Court before her appointment to the Supreme Court.
+Following her retirement from the Supreme Court, Desai was the chairperson of the Indian Appellate Tribunal for Electricity.